 Advertisement

 The federal retirement system managed by OPM has in the past faced criticism for its delays.
 In 2019, the Government Accountability Office identified reliance on paper-based and manual processing as among the reasons for the lack of speed.
 While there have long been efforts to modernize that system, it has yet to go fully electronic.

-Now, Trump’s Department of Government Efficiency has taken an interest in the system.
+Now, President Donald Trump’s Department of Government Efficiency has taken an interest in the system.
 Elon Musk called it out specifically in an Oval Office press conference in February, describing the “mine” where the paper records are kept and manual processing.
 “The elevator breaks down sometimes and then … nobody can retire,” Musk said.

+Advertisement